lado13/Natia-UI-App/README.md

 # 📺 NatiaUIApp

-NatiaUIApp is an Angular 17 project designed to provide a modern and dynamic UI for managing and displaying live data such as TV channels, satellites, and real-time updates via SignalR.
+NatiaUIApp is an Angular 17 project built as a modern television streaming platform UI, designed for managing and displaying live data such as TV channels, satellites, and real-time updates through SignalR.

 ---